Frequently Asked Questions

 Most households will find the standard sized 120-litre organics recycling and 180-litre garbage carts suitable.
 Cart size selections and fees are listed below.

 To provide incentives for waste diversion, Greener Garbage Collection offers you the flexibility to choose the size of garbage and organics recycling carts that work best for your household.

 The CRD will be phasing out organic waste at the Hartland landfill, with a full ban on kitchen scraps effective January 1, 2015.

-To help us meet the food waste ban, Saanich will be providing organics recycling and garbage collection to households starting Spring 2014.
-If you receive garbage collection services from the District of Saanich, you have been included in the Greener Garbage Collection program starting Spring 2014.
+To help us meet the food waste ban, Saanich provided organics recycling and garbage collection carts to households Spring 2014.
+If you receive garbage collection services from the District of Saanich, you have been included in the Greener Garbage Collection program.